gugod/www.perlbrew.pl/content/index.md

 [30 contributors](https://github.com/gugod/App-perlbrew/contributors) and
 growing.
 The code repository is located on [github](https://github.com/gugod/App-perlbrew).
-Feel free to send a bug report, a pull request, or a bear.
+Feel free to send a bug report, a pull request, or a beer.
 Everything helps :)